UtilityGenAI

 💡 Analysis

-Look, Customer service: Cursor resolves general use problems faster.
+Look, Customer service: Cursor resolves An AI-first code editor forked from. problems faster.

 ⚖️ Verdict